Before we headed out to the high-ropes course at Mall of America, I told my 8-year-old son to tie his shoelaces.

 Once we reached the first platform, my sons hopped across a half dozen wobbly boxes strung onto three cables.
 I followed them, grabbing an overhead rope for security.
 And as soon as I reached the other side, I lunged for the platform and hugged the green post as if it were a mast and I were in danger of being swept out to sea.

 My husband, who doesn't like heights, agreed to stay with our daughter.
 She wanted to walk only to the second level.
 By now, my two sons had worked their way across several other sections.
 The 8-year-old was practically prancing across the ropes.
-This is the same son who likes to climb on top of the treehouse.
-His cautious older brother stepped more carefully.
+This is the same son who likes

 The section in front of me consisted of three taut cables crossed with short planks like railroad ties.
 I made my way carefully from one to the next, but halfway across, I got nervous and my legs tensed and the whole bridge started rocking and shaking.
 I took a deep breath and tried to calm myself.
 (Those deep-breathing techniques from childbirth class came in handy.
 I use them in the dentist's chair, too).